 Biological Concepts of the Environment is a lab-based class, combining physics, chemistry, biology, government, earth science, agriculture, physics, and ethics from the local to the global levels.
+Please plan on going outside for some classes, you will need to dress accordingly.
 NOTE: To prepare for class, there is some required reading over the summer or students can choose to read during the first quarter.
 The list contains books of various reading levels that are well known and pertain to this course.
 The list may be obtained from the instructor along with the journaling requirements.